 Unfortunately, food cravings are not free of such stigma.
 If you are unable to resist the call of the donut, then many people consider it your fault, and help is much harder to find.
 Karen Thompson and Bitten Jonsson on www.dietdoctor.com have written about sugar addiction and help many people to beat it.

 There’s an association between obesity and food cravings, and the same holds for type 2 diabetes.
 The most consistent offenders are sweet foods, starchy foods, high fat foods, and junk foods.
-But does food craving lead to obesity or does obesity lead to food cravings or both?
-This is a very important question, because understanding the cause (aetiology) is the key to successful treatment.
+But does food craving lead to obesity, or does obesity lead to food cravings, or both?
+This is a very important question, because understanding the cause (etiology) is the key to successful treatment.
 So, what causes food cravings?